CityOfBoston/contextual_range_filter/README.txt

 This is a simple plugin for Views that adds the option to contextually filter a view not just by a single value, but also by RANGE.

+Just like normal contextual filters, contextual range filters may be set by appending filter values to the URL.
+Examples follow below.

-Both numeric (float, integer) and alphabetical (string) ranges are supported, as well as lists.
+Numeric (float, integer) and alphabetical (string) ranges are supported, as well as lists.

 Taxonomy term ids, node ids etc are special cases of integers so will work also.

 You may use the OR ('+') and the negate operators.
 You negate by ticking the "Exclude" box on the Views Contextual filter configuration panel, in the "More" section.

-Just like normal contextual filters, contextual range filters may be set by appending filter values to the URL.

 To create a contextual range filter, first create a plain contextual filter as per normal.
 I.e. in the Views UI open the "Advanced" field set (upper right) and